 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submissions of responses.

 Agency: Department of Homeland Security, Preparedness Directorate, Office of Grants and Training, Assistance to Firefighters Program Office.

 Title: Application for Assistance to Firefighters Grants.

 OMB Number: 3067-0285.

 Affected Public: Fire departments; not-for-profit institutions; local or tribal government.

-Description: Information sought under this submission will comprise the grant application for the Staffing for Adequate Fire and Emergency Response (SAFER) grant program.
+Description: Information sought under this submission will comprise the grant application for Assistance to Firefighters Grants.
 This submission is necessary in order for Department of Homeland Security (DHS) to effectively implement a competitive grant program.Start Signature

 BILLING CODE 4410-10-P